Ribston Pippin: In literature

 Irish writer Helen Wykham's first novel was titled Ribstone Pippins and had Belloc's poem as its epigraph.

-In A Month in the Country by J. L. Carr, a character says, "I've brought you a bag of apples.
+In A Month in the Country by J. L. Carr, the vicar's wife Alice Keach says to protagonist Tom Birkin, "I've brought you a bag of apples.
 They're Ribston Pippins; they do well up here; I remember you saying you liked a firm apple."

 Ribston Pippins also make an appearance in the Scottish novel, "The Keys of the Kingdom" by A. J. Cronin: "The apple shed was soft with crepuscular twilight.
 They climbed the ladder to the loft where, space out on straw, not touching, were rows and rows of the Ribston pippins for which the garden was renowned... the taste was delicious.
 They watched each other eating.
-When her small teeth bit through the amber skin into he crisp, white flesh, little spurts of juice ran down her chin."
+When her small teeth bit through the amber skin into the crisp, white flesh, little spurts of juice ran down her chin."